trek/grunt-neuter/README.md

 > Concatenate files in the order you `require`.

-_Note that this plugin has not yet been released, and only works with the latest bleeding-edge, in-development version of grunt.
-See the [When will I be able to use in-development feature 'X'?](https://github.com/gruntjs/grunt/wiki/Frequently-Asked-Questions) FAQ entry for more information._

 ## Getting Started
 If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide, as it explains how to create a [gruntfile][Getting Started] as well as install and use grunt plugins.
 Once you're familiar with that process, install this plugin with this command: